-- a) relevant to the need to make the proposed building suitable as a gambling facility; - b) directly related to the premises and the type of licence applied for; - c) fairly and reasonably related to the scale and type of premises; and - d) reasonable in all other respects.

-8.6.2 Decisions upon individual conditions will be made on a case by case basis, although there will be a number of measures this Licensing Authority will consider utilising should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
-This Licensing Authority will also expect the licence applicant to offer his/her own suggestions as to ways in which the licensing objectives can be met effectively.

-8.6.3 This licensing authority will also consider specific measures that may be required for buildings that are subject to multiple premises licences.
+- a) relevant to the need to make the proposed building suitable as a gambling facility; - b) directly related to the premises and the type of licence applied for; - c) fairly and reasonably related to the scale and type of premises; and - d) reasonable in all other respects. - 8.3.4.28.3.3.2 8.6.2 Decisions upon individual conditions will be made on a case by case basis, although there will be a number of measures this Licensing Authority will consider utilising should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
+This Licensing Authority will also expect the licence applicant to offer his/her own suggestions as to ways in which the licensing objectives can be met effectively. - 8.3.4.38.3.3.3 8.6.3 This licensing authority will also consider specific measures that may be required for buildings that are subject to multiple premises licences.
 Such measures may include the supervision of entrances; segregation of gambling from non-gambling areas frequented by children; and the supervision of gaming machines in non-adult gambling specific premises in order to pursue the licensing objectives.
-These matters are in accordance with the Gambling Commission's Guidance.

-8.6.4 This authority will also ensure that, where category C or above [see Appendix 2 for an explanation of the categories] machines are on offer in premises to which children are admitted:

-- a) all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - b) only adults are admitted to the area where these machines are located; - c) access to the area where the machines are located is supervised; - d) the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and e) at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.
+These matters are in accordance with the Gambling Commission's Guidance. - 8.3.4.48.3.3.4 8.6.4 This authority will also ensure that, where category C or above [see Appendix 2 for an explanation of the categories] machines are on offer in premises to which children are admitted: - a) all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - b) only adults are admitted to the area where these machines are located: - c) access to the area where the machines are located is supervised; - d) the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and

-Comment [LF15]: New legislation to be included in revised policy

-8.6.4 These considerations will apply to premises including buildings where multiple premises licences are applicable.

-8.6.5 Betting Machines (machines on a shop floor where customer can place a bet without having to visit the counter) (not to be confused with fixed odds betting machines or amusement with prizes machines) - while the authority has discretion as to the number, nature and circumstances of the use of betting machines, there is no evidence that such machines give rise to regulatory concerns.
+- e) at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18. - 8.3.4.58.3.3.5 8.6.4 These considerations will apply to premises including buildings where multiple premises licences are applicable. - 8.3.4.6 8.6.5 Betting Machines (machines on a shop floor where customer can place a bet without having to visit the counter) (not to be confused with fixed odds betting machines or amusement with prizes machines) while the authority has discretion as to the number, nature and circumstances of the use of betting machines, there is no evidence that such machines give rise to regulatory concerns.
 This authority will consider limiting the number of machines only where there is clear evidence that such machines have been, or are likely to be, used in breach of the licensing objectives.
 Where there is such evidence this authority may consider, when reviewing the licence, the ability of staff to monitor the use of such machines from the counter.